GreenVeggi/Thoth/pages/benchmarking.md

 - Developed in such areas as Total Quality Management (TQM), benchmarking involves the comparison, ranking or rating of different business processes, units or companies against standards.
-The aim: to identify ways of improving the performance of operations, systems, processes.
+The aim: to identify ways of improving the performance of operations, [[system]]s, processes.
 Environmental benchmarking is a growth area.
-	-
+	- Elkington, J. (1998).
+Cannibals with forks: The triple bottom line of 21st century business.
+New Society Publishers. #elkingtonCannibalsForksTriple1998